-Several of Tech's graduate programs require and administer examinations to new students, primarily as an advising tool.
+Several of NMT's graduate programs require and administer examinations to new students, primarily as an advising tool.
 The section on Special Examinations by Department provides some information on departmental requirements.
-You should direct inquiries about specifics for these examinations to the relevant graduate program.
+You should direct inquiries about specifics for these examinations to your graduate program.